Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can my lenders see the soft inquiries on my credit report?

-Potential lenders cannot view your soft inquiries when you apply for new credit.
+No, potential lenders cannot view your soft inquiries when you apply for new credit.
 Only you can see them when looking at your own report.

 Why do lenders check credit?

 There are a few different reasons a prospective creditor will examine your credit report and perform a hard inquiry.
-Generally speaking, they do this to get a basic idea of your creditworthiness, meaning the likelihood that you’ll make your payments on time.
+Generally speaking, they do this to get a basic idea of your creditworthiness, meaning the likelihood that you’ll make your loan payments on time.

 Can my landlord check my credit?